khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 The top classic backtracking problems are, Permutations, Combinations, SubArrays, String Partitioning, Constraints Solving, Unique paths, Grid Paths, so on.
 When we nail down the fundamental pattern of building a backtracking solution, that is our key to success in coding many more backtracking problems.

-In this article, my target is to introduce the fundamental travarsal of backtracking along with the coding pattern.
-Later in the tutorial, when we get the knack of writing a basic `backtrack` function we will tweak that basic `backtrack` function to solve different problems under the mentioned topics avobe.
+In this article, my target is to introduce the nature of travarsal in backtracking along with the coding pattern.
+Progressively, when we get the knack of writing a basic `backtrack` function we will tweak that basic function to solve different problems.
+There is a progression of learning in this this tutorial, a later topic is built upon the concept of an earlier topic.

+The topic progression is somewhat,
+> subsets → combination → permutation →sub array →string partitioning →cartesian product → multiple string combination → and more.

+My recommendation to you for reading this turorial sequentially rather hopping between topics.

 ## What is Backtracking?